Create Your First Peptide

 Update Inventory on New Vials

-When you start a new vial, update your inventory amount to keep tracking accurate.
+When you start a new vial, update inventory right away so your remaining-dose numbers stay useful.

 Log Weight Daily

-Use the Weight Tracker tool to log one body-weight entry per day and monitor trend direction across weeks.
+Use the Weight Tracker tool to log one body-weight entry per day and keep the trend next to the rest of your routine.

 Pause Instead of Delete

-If you're taking a break from a peptide, pause it instead of deleting.
-This preserves your log history.
+If you are taking a break from a peptide, pause it instead of deleting it.
+That keeps the history intact.

 Ready to start?

 You have the basics.
-Create your first peptide and start logging.
+Create your first peptide and start logging with a workflow that is easier to keep consistent.